 A natural join links all columns in two tables with the same name.
 It is a short cut notation, in which we are really performing equi join without explicitly mentioning the column name.

 The implementation of natural join in MSQL do not allow you to specify the column name.
 So it will not yield right results when the matching column names signify slightly different data.
+Let us look back at equi join once again, to list managers of each department by combining departments and employees.

 1